sagemath/sagewiki_to_gh-2022-10-10/education5.md

 == Schedule ==

 This schedule is tentative and may change.
+We are leaving plenty of time in the afternoons and evenings for small working groups that will organize at the conference to get things done.

 ||<rowstyle="background-color: #E0E0FF;"> || Topic || Speaker || Links ||
 || || || || ||